Cristian Andersen

 Performance

-Courtesy of the artist and Gladstone Gallery, NY
+Courtesy of the artist and Gladstone Gallery, New York

 Ugo Rondinone has used the figure of a classic clown since the early 1990s in performance art, video, and sculpture.
 Continuing the exploration of that theme, dog days are over features a big-bellied clown with a larger-than-life presence as a stand-in for a modern day shaman.
 In the context of City Hall Park, Rondinone has collaborated with fashion designer Victoria Bartlett to create this contemplative alter ego.